-Retail Fuel Stations, as with any other asset, must be upgraded at times to say up to date with modern safety standards and changing customer requirements.
+Retail Fuel Station refurbishment, as with any other asset, must be upgraded at times to say up to date with modern safety standards and changing customer requirements.

 Upgrading an existing, established, retail fuel station presents different challenges to developing a new (or, so-called “greenfields”) station.
 You will have to contend with an established layout, flow of vehicles and people, and adapting the old infrastructure for new customer requirements.